emedeli1/frontend-final-assignement/README.md

 - **Detail Pages**

-  - Display full details when clicking on a teaser from the portal or overview pages.
+  - Display full details when clicking on a teaser from the portal or overview pages. (should mirror the design)

 - **Complete Data Display**

-  - Show all available information for each teaser and on detail pages where provided.
+  - Show all available information for each teaser and on detail pages where provided (should mirror the design)
+    - for example: if there is a reducedPrice available, show the reduced price and the original price striked through

+- **Update the UI meaningfully**
+  - for example, the button "add to bookmarks" (or the bookmark icon) need to change wether the product is already bookmarked or not.
+You can take a look into custom events for that, if you want to.
 - **Make sure that all data from the design is displayed on your page - design doesn't have to match 1:1**
 - **Make sure to add empty states and handle errors gracefully.
 Add try-again buttons to all error states.**